kammitama5/MakeStylish/README.md

 - Galois Theory
 - Type Theory
 - Images in LaTeX
-- Examples of Languages that are functional eg. Haskell, Idris
+- Examples of Languages that are functional eg. Haskell, Idris, PureScript
 - Proof languages like Coq (small write-up on)

 ## Link: